adagioNeo/cron-js-parser/README.md

 # cron-js-parser
-Library that provides two methods which help in UI and Backend based parsing for parses of cron expression.
+Library that provides two methods which help in UI and Backend based parsing of cron expression.
 Following **methods** are found to be most common use cases, also culprits for bloating the code :
 1. ***parseHumanReadable***:

     Outputs a human readable description of the cron schedule from a cron expression or cron values.
 For example, given the expression "*/5 * * * *" it will output "Every 5 minutes".